dbs700/dbs700.github.io/content/post/2020-05-06-how-to-get-insights-from-a-security-point-of-view-using-r.md

 ---
-title: How to get insights from a security point of view using R
+title: How to get insights from a security point of view using R and packages for cybersecurity research
 authors:
 - Hugo Authors
 date: '2020-05-06'